Antonio "Tony" Montana

 Sosa: When you move 400 kilos a month, it is imperative that you do kill children.

-- Redemption Earns Life: In the game, he survives the climactic shootout in the film with plenty of bitter lessons learned, and he uses them as his motivation to take down Sosa once and for all.
+- Redemption Earns Life: In the game, he survives the climactic shootout in the film with plenty of bitter lessons learned (such as giving up drugs), and he uses them as his motivation to take down Sosa once and for all.

 - Roaring Rampage of Revenge: At the film's climax, after Gina's death, leading to the film's most iconic moment.